EurEau comments on the fitness check of the Water Framework Directive

 The evaluation report states that cross-border pollution has been tackled since the introduction of WFD and the progress is slow but steady.
 However, despite improvements, the experience of water services operators’ shows that the quality of water bodies is still a matter of concern across Europe and that the governance should still be improved to avoid pollution transfer from one country to another.
 In light of the impacts of climate change, the availability of water resources should also be thoroughly considered.

 We are happy to see that the coordination with other sectoral legislation has been identified as a key point to improve since EurEau already highlighted this issue in its 2017 position paper.
 While admitting that improvement can be accomplished by our own sector through the full compliance with the Urban Waste Water Treatment Directive, we also believe that the objectives of the WFD have to be mainstreamed in other sectoral policies.
-Policy coordination with specific sectors such as agriculture, industry and energy and with related EU legislation such as the Nitrates directive, the pesticides and biocides legislation, the Industrial Emissions Directive and the REACH Regulation is paramount to be able to get closer to the ambition of the WFD.
+Policy coordination with specific sectors such as agriculture, industry and energy and with related EU legislation such as the Nitrates Directive, pesticides and biocides legislation, the Industrial Emissions Directive and the REACH Regulation is paramount to be able to get closer to the ambition of the WFD.

 We are therefore looking forward to ambitious proposals from the European Commission in the context of the European Green Deal (the New Circular Economy Action Plan, the Zero Pollution Ambition, the Chemicals strategy, the Industrial Strategy and the Farm to Fork Strategy).